top of page

 1. Centralized Onboarding and Identity Verification

-• Contractors and vendors are pre-registered in the PIAM system and undergo identity verification, including background checks and credential validation if required.
+• Contractors and vendors are pre-registered in the PIAM system and undergo identity verification, including background checks and credential validation.

-• Required documents (NDAs, compliance forms, health screenings) are collected and digitally stored as part of the pre-registration process.
+• Required documents such as NDAs, compliance forms, and health screenings are collected and digitally stored as part of pre-registration.

-• Once vetted, third parties receive role-based access credentials that are specific to their duties, locations, and approved timeframes.
+• Once vetted, third parties receive role-based access credentials specific to their duties, approved areas, and scheduled timeframes.

 2. Role-Based and Attribute-Based Access Control (RBAC and ABAC)

-• Contractors and vendors are assigned role-based access permissions, ensuring they can only enter approved areas at designated times.
+• Contractors and vendors receive role-based access permissions, ensuring they can only enter approved areas at designated times.

-• Attribute-based access controls adjust permissions dynamically based on contextual factors such as time of day, project status, or clearance levels.
+• Attribute-based access controls adjust permissions dynamically based on factors like time of day, project status, or clearance levels.

-• Temporary credentials automatically expire at the end of the engagement or when a task is completed, reducing the risk of privilege creep.
+• Temporary credentials automatically expire at the end of a task or engagement, reducing privilege creep.

-For instance, an HVAC maintenance team might have temporary access to data center cooling systems for a defined service window, with no additional privileges beyond that role.
+Example: An HVAC maintenance team might have time-limited access to data center cooling systems during a specific service window, with no additional privileges beyond that role.

 3. Automated Credential Issuance and Revocation

-• PIAM automates the provisioning and deprovisioning of physical access credentials, including mobile passes, RFID badges, and biometric authentication.
+• PIAM automates the provisioning and revocation of access credentials, including mobile passes, RFID badges, and biometric authentication.

 • Contractors and vendors can be issued mobile credentials in advance via SMS or email, reducing front desk congestion.